johanhaleby/javalin.github.io/pages/for-educators.md

 This lets you focus your classes on core principles rather than specifics for setting up an application server.

 ## Small and unopinionated
-Javalin is just a couple of thousands lines of code running on top of Jetty.
+Occurrent is just a couple of thousands lines of code running on top of Jetty.
 There is very little magic, making it’s easy to fully understand the control-flow of your program.

 * No annotations